kevinoliveira/kevinoliveira.github.io/src/md/test.md

 ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
+- Unordered list can use asterisks

-- Or minuses
+* Or minuses

-+ Or pluses
+- Or pluses

 Alternatively, for H1 and H2, an underline-ish style:

 1. First ordered list item
 2. Another item
-⋅⋅* Unordered sub-list.
+   ⋅⋅\* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
+3. Actual numbers don't matter, just that it's a number ⋅⋅1.
 Ordered sub-list
 4. And another item.

 [I'm an inline-style link](https://www.google.com)

 [I'm an inline-style link with title](https://www.google.com "Google's Homepage")

-[I'm a reference-style link][Arbitrary case-insensitive reference text]
+[I'm a reference-style link][arbitrary case-insensitive reference text]

 [I'm a relative reference to a repository file](../blob/master/LICENSE)